Koushikon/Apps.Dotnet/Readme.md

 ## QR_Builder
 - QR Code builder with ASP.Net Framework

+## RazorWeb Razor Page Project
+- Shopper a Food delivery system with `Microft Identity` system, `EF Core` `Toastr` alerts, and more.
+- This project implements product showcase page, cart manage, order, payment system and more.
+- Development in sequence of learning:
+    - RazorWeb_I
+    - RazorWeb_II
+    - RazorWeb_III
+    - RazorWeb_IV
+    - RazorWeb_V
+    - RazorWeb_VI

-## Read_ConnectionString
+## ReadAppsettings.json
+- `ReadJsonArray` Read Json data from appsettings.json and map that into List of classes using GetSection(), GetChildren(), and more.
-- Different way to Read Connection String from `Enviroment Variable`, `appsettings.json` etc.
-- Read Connection String inside a Controller.
+- `Web` Different way to Read Connection String from `Enviroment Variable`, `appsettings.json` etc inside a Controller.

-## ReadQueryString
+## ReadRequestParameters
+- `OnHttpGet` implements several ways to pass parameters to a HttpGet request.
-- Read Http URL Query String in different ways in ASP.Net App.
+- `ReadQueryString` Read Http URL Query String in different ways in ASP.Net App.

 ## RetriveHostIP
 - Different ways we can get the Client IP address on the Web Server.